FyZyX/vocava/src/vocava/home-page.md

 ## Session State
 1. **Persistence of Data**: The state of the session, including selected languages, fluency, and fetched articles, is maintained throughout the user's session.
+6. **Persistence of Data**: The state of the session, including selected languages, fluency, and game progress, is maintained throughout the user's session.

 ## Translation